Roll-on pain relief is quick, accurate, and cuts down on potential side effects.

 Medical science continues to look for ways to deliver treatment without an impact on the rest of the body.
 One area where they’ve seen remarkable success is with cancer treatment.
 Radiation treatment can control man cancers, but healthy surrounding tissue is also often damaged.

-As a result, radiation, such as X-rays, is administered at lower doses to reduce unwanted peripheral damage.
+As a result, radiation, such as X-rays, is administered at lower doses to reduce the unwanted peripheral damage.
 Proton therapy allows doctors to deposit precise levels of energy exactly where needed.
 There’s far less damage to the cells nearby.

 Administering a roll-on pain reliever follows a similar approach.
 As Harvard Medical School’s Daniel Pendick writes, “The medication works locally.
 Targeting pain more precisely using a medication applied to the skin can help skirt the side effects of oral drugs.”
 He adds that roll-on pain relievers can be applied multiple times each day.